amirmohammadraei/amirmohammadraei/README.md

 <h1 align="center">Hi, I'm Amir 👾</h1>

-<h3 align="center">I'm currently studying Computer Engineering at Amirkabir University of Technology</h3>
+I'm currently studying Computer Engineering at Amirkabir University of Technology

 <!-- - 💬 Ask me about how to write **hello, world!** -->